 Tailwind NCT Number: NCT05616221

-*Department of Defense (Naval Medical Research Center, US Army Medical Research Acquisition Activity, Defense Health Agency)
+*Department of Defense (Naval Medical Research Command, US Army Medical Research Acquisition Activity, Defense Health Agency)

 - Pseudomonas: AP-PA02 delivering biofilm-disrupting payload